Astroparticle physics: Open questions

 One main task for the future of the field is simply to thoroughly define itself beyond working definitions and clearly differentiate itself from astrophysics and other related topics.

 Current unsolved problems for the field of astroparticle physics include characterization of dark matter and dark energy.
-Observations of the orbital velocities of stars in the Milky Way and other galaxies starting with Walter Baade and Fritz Zwicky in the 1930s, along with observed velocities of galaxies in galactic clusters, found motion far exceeding the energy density of the visible matter needed to account for their dynamics.
-Since the early nineties some candidates have been found to partially explain some of the missing dark matter, but they are nowhere near sufficient to offer a full explanation.
-The finding of an accelerating universe suggests that a large part of the missing dark matter is stored as dark energy in a dynamical vacuum.
+Observations of the orbital velocities of stars in the Milky Way and other galaxies starting with Walter Baade and Fritz Zwicky in the 1930s, along with observed velocities of galaxies in galactic clusters, found motion at the outskirts far exceeding the velocity of the visible matter needed to account for their gravitational dynamics.
+Since the early nineties some candidates have been found to partially explain some of the undetectable matter, but they are nowhere near sufficient to offer a full explanation.
+The finding of an accelerating universe suggests that as well as 'dark matter', an additional component, nicknamed 'dark energy' plays a significant part in our dynamical vacuum.

 Another question for astroparticle physicists is why is there so much more matter than antimatter in the universe today.
 Baryogenesis is the term for the hypothetical processes that produced the unequal numbers of baryons and antibaryons in the early universe, which is why the universe is made of matter today, and not antimatter.